jacoblubecki/Q/README.md

 #### Error Handling

 The library will break itself quickly if states aren't handled properly or something is done that shouldn't be.
-Many there are several cases where an `IllegalStateException` is thrown intentionally so that a user can fix an issue before it becomes problematic.
+There are several cases where an `IllegalStateException` is thrown intentionally so that a user can fix an issue before it becomes problematic.
 If this is more irritating than helpful, most of the exceptions can be logged instead of being thrown.